inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 The CIO is the sponsor of the activity.
 The Chief Architect has indicated that this program should make use of iteration with the ADM.
 As the program moves into **Phase A** within the **initial iteration of an Architecture Capability cycle**, the CIO has emphasized the need to **ensure that the architecture is embraced across the enterprise**, especially **amongst powerful stakeholders** across both organizations.

-You have been asked to explain how you would ensure that the Architecture Vision responds to the requirements of the stakeholders.
+You have been asked to explain **how you would ensure that the Architecture Vision responds to the requirements of the stakeholders**.
 Based on the TOGAF standard, which of the following is the best answer?

 | ## |   **Option**   |  **Recommendation**    |